davidjenei/davidjenei.com/notes/modeling.md

 The computing world is already so complex, that we interact with it through a great number of abstractions.

+> All models are wrong, some are useful. - [George E.P.
+Box]

+Mainstream programming languages operate with a textual content format.

 > Text is an ideal medium for abstract logic. - [Maggie Appleton]

-Mainstream programming languages operate with a textual content format.

 > This level of abstraction removes the physical, spatial, and embodied
 > qualities that humans rely upon to understand the world around us. -
 > [Maggie Appleton]

 The benefits of text format still outweighs the cons.
 There is a gap between code and pictures, because visuals are also abstractions.

 > There is a reason why digital circuit design has shifted to use of
 > HDLs - HN